 Develop a bodybuilder body by following a training plan focused on cutting body fat and increasing your muscle mass.
 Unlike other fitness programs, such as CrossFit, you are not focusing on total body, functional fitness, but rather focusing on specific muscle groups and working them to exhaustion.

-Acquire a gym membership or invest in a set of free weights to use at home.
-Bodybuilding requires rigorous strength training sessions, and you will need access to a variety of dumbbells, barbells or weight machines in order to build your physique.
+Acquire a gym membership or invest in a set of free weights and machines to use at home.
+Bodybuilding requires rigorous strength training sessions, and you will need access to a variety of dumbbells, barbells or weight machines to build your physique.

-Schedule strength training sessions three times per week, up to one hour per workout, and allow one to two days of rest between sessions.
+Schedule strength training sessions three times per week and allow one to two days of rest between sessions.
 This allows your muscles adequate recovery time and minimizes the risk of overtraining, which can impede your progress as a bodybuilder.

 Although building lean mass is possible through diet and exercise alone, many bodybuilders choose to supplement their diets with glutamine, multivitamins, creatine or protein powder as a way to enhance muscle growth.

 Before embarking on your bodybuilding path, schedule a physical with your doctor to check for any health conditions that could make intense weightlifting dangerous.
 Avoid a high protein intake if you have kidney or liver disease.